 “The reality is that banks aren’t set up to help small businesses,” says David Hechter, NSW/ACT director of The Interface Financial Group.
 “When payment terms increase, there is always the risk that a company doesn’t have adequate working capital.”

 Hechter believes many small companies also have the wrong organizational structure in place when it comes to expansion.
 “As the business starts to grow, the owner needs to be able to delegate and trust others in their role.
 It is a big issue with letting go,” he adds.

 “The right time to expand is when the right people are in place.
 This, combined with identifying a gap or opportunity in the market, and sufficient working capital, should see you through your business growth.”

 Knowing when your working capital is sufficient is a difficult question to answer.
 The minimum would probably be three months with no income to survive.
 Six months would be safer.

-“This may sound extreme, but it is best to plan for the worse case scenario and be pleasantly surprised, than plan for profit and be disappointed.”
+“This may sound extreme, but it is best to plan for the worst-case scenario and be pleasantly surprised, then plan for profit and be disappointed.”

 While there are many risks to business expansion, there is also an even greater risk if you don’t expand.

 “You could go broke,” says Your Business Mentor’s Golding.
 “The competition could expand and go over the top of you.
 It is important to break through the glass ceiling.
 Only move into bigger office space when you have the employees to fill it, not when you think you will.
 Only employ people when you need them, not when you think you do.
 Just because the business has grown 15% doesn’t mean you need 15% more workers,” he adds.